gvwilson/sensibleadventures/nardica/nardica.md

 One had been torn open to reveal strips of plastic for patching seams in the hull, another to show a fitting for a bilge pump that hadn't worked properly in years.
-It was more new parts than the old fishing boat had seen since before Iffy first set foot on her, but all Uncle Jack could talk about was how the repairs that Wales had made weren't how things ought to be done, it looked like core work,
+It was more new parts than the old jelly dredger had seen since before Iffy first set foot on her, but all Uncle Jack could talk about was how the repairs that Wales had made weren't how things ought to be done, it looked like core work,